Gary Staines

-Gary Martin Staines (born 3 July 1963 in Welwyn Garden City) is a male British former long-distance runner.
+Gary Martin Staines (born 3 July 1963) is a male British former long-distance runner who competed at the 1988 Summer Olympics.

-Athletics career

-Staines competed in the 1988 Summer Olympics.
+Biography

+At the 1988 Olympic Games in Seoul, he represented Great Britain in the 5,000 metres.
 He was the silver medallist in the 5000 metres at the 1990 European Athletics Championships.
 He was also a team silver medallist with Tim Hutchings at the 1989 IAAF World Cross Country Championships.

 He represented England in the 10,000 metres event, at the 1990 Commonwealth Games in Auckland, New Zealand.

+Staines was on the podium five times in the 5,000 metres at the AAA Championships from 1987 to 1993.